codeship/screencast-storyboards/storyboards/rails-github-heroku.md

 Deploying Ruby on Rails from GitHub to Heroku
 ======================

-In this screencast we're gonna deploy a Ruby on Rails application from a GitHub repository to Heroku using the Codeship.
+In this screencast we're going to deploy a Ruby on Rails application from a GitHub repository to Heroku using Codeship.